gsqlcmd allows synchronizing data across databases on different database server platforms.

 Here is the code of the select-table31-to-table32.sql used to select new and changed rows only:

-Pay attention that it selects rows with timestamp values greater than the prev_ts field committed in the previous synchronization.
+Note that it selects rows with timestamp values greater than the prev_ts field committed in the previous synchronization.

 Also, this is only the way to synchronize data across Microsoft SQL Server Compact databases as they do not support triggers discussed below.